• Skip to primary navigation

 Ingredients on a counter top.

-• Cabbage and carrots- For ease of preparation, we're using a 16 ounce bag of shredded coleslaw mix.
-If desired, this can be substituted with 6 cups of green cabbage, 2 cups of red cabbage, and 3 shredded carrots.
+• Vegetables - For ease of preparation, we're using a 16 ounce bag of shredded coleslaw mix and half of a small red onion.
+The coleslaw mix can be substituted with 6 cups of green cabbage, 2 cups of red cabbage, and 3 shredded carrots.

 Preparing the dressing and tossing coleslaw ingredients together.

-• Don't dress your vegetables too far ahead - Dressed coleslaw softens over time and the vegetables release water as it sits.
+Don't dress your vegetables too far ahead - Dressed coleslaw softens over time and the vegetables release water as they sit.
 Coleslaw is best served within about 2 hours of preparing for best flavor and texture.

 Southern coleslaw on a white plate with cooked meat and a fork in the background.